harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Are there any recommendations specific to GCP, other than the nodepool and workload recommendations for clusters in GCP?

 Currently, CCM does not offer any GCP-specific recommendations.
-Our support is limited to the recommendations outlined in the [documentation](https://developer.harness.io/docs/category/recommendations).
+Support is limited to the recommendations specified in the [documentation](https://developer.harness.io/docs/category/recommendations).

 #### Does CCM offer support for on-premises/Self Managed Platform (SMP) installations?